eclipse-iceoryx/iceoryx2/examples/rust/cross_language_communication_complex_types/README.md

 > **`f64`), and the types in the `iceoryx2-bb-container` library are**
 > **cross-language compatible!**

+This example illustrates how to define complex cross-language-compatible structs using iceoryx2 containers.
+We define a `FullName` struct that contains the first and last names as `StaticString` types and use it to build an address book, a `StaticVec` of `FullName`.

+For fun, we also add a member called `some_matrix`, which consists of a `StaticVec` of `StaticVec<f64>`, along with a few other members.
+It is essential that the members have the same declaration order and types in every language; otherwise, you’ll dive headfirst into undefined behavior—or worse.

 ## How to Run

 To observe the dynamic communication in action, open two separate terminals and